 Whether you are just going to Vienna to enjoy the sights or moving for a job, the first step is finding an apartment.
 For a city this big, Vienna does not have many skyscrapers and the residential cityscape is dominated by 4- or 5-storey buildings.
 For business and short-term stay, a natural choice would be the 1st district, the Innere Stadt.
 It’s the heart of Vienna Old Town, with most of the city’s landmarks.
 For the more “hip” vibe, we would recommend districts to the West and South of the city center.
 4th, 6th and 7th (Wieden, Mariahilf and Neubau) are filled with modern art galleries, chic coffee shops and indie stores.
 If you move to Vienna with your family, you might prefer the quieter and greener outer districts like Döbling (19th) or Hietzing (13th).
 Even though they are quite far from the city center, you can still get there in about 30 minutes.
 When looking for a flat, you should avoid any location close to the Gürtel – a huge, multi-lane beltway surrounding the inner districts.
 It’s always loud and the traffic is heavy there.

 Renting an apartment in Vienna – where to start?

-Once you decide on the neighborhoods and districts you want to live in, you should decide whether you want to look on your own or contact a real estate broker.
-While it’s possible to find an apartment in Vienna without an agent, it might prove difficult if you don’t speak German and/or don’t have unlimited free time.
+Once you pick the neighborhoods and districts you want to live in, you should decide whether you want to look on your own or contact a real estate broker.
+While it’s possible to find an apartment in Vienna without an agent, it might prove difficult if you don’t speak German and don’t have unlimited free time.
 Agents can charge a one- or two-month commission fee for their services.
 Traditional rental contracts have a legal minimum duration of three years.
 Normally, after a year, the tenants gain the right to give a three-month notice and cancel the contract.
 You can also try to include an “expat clause” that gives you the possibility to end the lease with a shorter notice period.